A New Year Writing Retreat

 Who is this for?

-Anyone who wants to bring more reflection, healing and integration of this year’s experience into the close of this year.
+Anyone who wants to bring more reflection, healing and integration into the start of the new year.

 Anyone who is longing to write more, or give some time to a writing project, or change your relationship with writing to a more flowing and easeful one.